Structural dissection of hadronic molecules: The $D^{(*)}\bar{K}^{(*)}$ family under QCD light-cone sum rules: Discussion and Outlook

 An analysis of flavor contributions shows that the magnetic response is largely governed by the light quarks, while the charm--quark contribution is suppressed by the heavy--quark mass.
 This behavior is naturally compatible with the interpretation of these systems as loosely bound hadronic molecules, where the heavy quark acts predominantly as a static color source.
 The fully neutral $D\bar K^*$ configuration has vanishing electromagnetic moments due to overall charge neutrality, whereas the neutral $D^*\bar K$ and $D^*\bar K^*$ states acquire nonzero moments since they are not charge--conjugation eigenstates in the molecular picture.

 To our knowledge, this work represents one of the first dedicated QCD light--cone sum rule studies of electromagnetic moments for $D^{(\ast)}\bar K^{(\ast)}$ molecular states.
 The results provide quantitative benchmarks that can be compared with future predictions from constituent quark models, effective field theories for heavy--meson molecules, or lattice QCD calculations.
-In particular, the hierarchy of magnetic moments and the small but nonzero quadrupole deformations may provide useful quantitative information that can help discriminate between molecular configurations and more compact multiquark interpretations.
+Beyond the moment hierarchy itself, our analysis identifies several qualitative structural fingerprints of the molecular scenario: the exact vanishing of the electromagnetic moments of the neutral $D\bar K^{*}$ (traceable to an analytic suppression of the charm-quark contribution dictated by the spin-Lorentz structure of the molecular current), the strong charm-quark suppression in the flavor decomposition, and the smallness of the quadrupole deformations.
+Taken together with the parallel molecular-vs-compact LCSR analysis of the related $B_{c}$-like tetraquark system~\cite{Ozdem:2022eds}---where diquark--antidiquark interpolators yield magnetic and quadrupole moments several times larger than the molecular ones---and with the $Z_{c}(3900)$ case, in which the same physical state analyzed within molecular and diquark--antidiquark assignments yields magnetic moments differing by more than a factor of three~\cite{Ozdem:2017jqh, Xu:2020qtg}, these features suggest that electromagnetic moments offer a useful structural diagnostic complementary to mass spectra and decay widths, and may help discriminate between molecular configurations and more compact multiquark interpretations.

 From the perspective of the phenomenology of open-flavor charm--strange exotic states reported by LHCb, several candidates with quantum numbers $J^P=0^+$ and $1^-$ are frequently discussed in the literature as possible $D^{(\ast)}\bar K^{(\ast)}$ hadronic molecules.
-Although the present analysis focuses on the $D^\ast\bar K^\ast$ configuration with $J^P=1^+$, the electromagnetic properties obtained here may still provide qualitative insight into the internal structure of nearby molecular states in the same mass region.
+Although the present analysis focuses on the $D^{(\ast)}\bar K^{(\ast)}$ configuration with $J^P=1^+$, the electromagnetic properties obtained here may still provide qualitative insight into the internal structure of nearby molecular states in the same mass region.

 In conclusion, electromagnetic moments provide valuable insight into the internal structure of exotic hadrons.
 The present analysis indicates that charm--strange molecular states exhibit characteristic magnetic and quadrupole moments that are compatible with an extended two--meson configuration.
 We expect that ongoing experimental efforts, together with further theoretical developments, will help clarify the nature of these states and deepen our understanding of multiquark dynamics.